 Defense Visual Information Center

-Manhattan 1777k Manhattan (YTB-779) and Ottumwa (YTB-761) assist in the docking of the nuclear-powered strategic missile submarine Ohio (SSBN-726) at Delta Pier, Naval Submarine Base Bangor, WA.
+Manhattan 1777k Manhattan (YTB-779) and Ottumwa (YTB-761) assist in the docking of the nuclear-powered strategic missile submarine USS Ohio (SSBN-726) at Delta Pier, Naval Submarine Base Bangor, WA.

 DVIC photo # DN-ST-83-00541 by PH1 Harold Gerwien, USN.